 Their key findings show that families want clear, concise information targeted to their child’s health needs, and providers want materials they can give their families.
-They used that feedback to check lists and simple documents for both families and providers to help them through a disaster or public health emergency.
+They used that feedback to create check lists and simple documents for both families and health care providers to help them through a disaster or public health emergency.
 Currently, the tools are being reviewed by the CDC, and Professor Chernak hopes they will be cleared for distribution later this year.

-Although the team completed most of their research more than six months before the first reported case of COVID-19, they did update the tools to incorporate feedback received since the COVID-19 pandemic began.
+Although the team completed most of their research more than six months before the first reported case of COVID-19, they did update the tools to incorporate feedback received since the pandemic began.

 “There are also sections of these tools that address how to help children cope [with an emergency or disaster],” Professor Chernak explained.
 “These sections came out after COVID, where families have told us they are struggling during COVID, so we added these coping sections largely as a result of the pandemic.”